 This guide covers all nine Tier 1 decks according to Modern Nexus’s November metagame update, in descending order of popularity.
 There may of course be superior plans to the ones I propose here, but know that these are the best I’ve found so far, and that each has served me well.

-Given some okay scouting, we can cheese Affinity in Game 1 with a Chalice on 0; otherwise, pre-board Cranial Plating presents an uphill battle.
+Given some lucky scouting, we can cheese Affinity in Game 1 with a Chalice on 0; otherwise, pre-board Cranial Plating presents an uphill battle.
 We become favored post-board, when we have plenty of removal to break up their synergies.
-I like Chalice regardless of play or draw since on 0 it shuts off a large portion of their deck, and in multiples, another on 1 gives Affinity even more dead draws.
+I like Chalice regardless of play or draw as on 0 it shuts off a large portion of their deck, and in multiples, another on 1 gives Affinity even more dead draws.
 Since we’re counting on one-for-oneing the threats that do stick and playing a tempo game, blanking some number of opposing draw steps comes in handy.

 Smasher turns the corner pretty well, and helps us steal Dismember-fueled Game 1 victories.
 But after siding, we’re more interested in beating down with little guys while disrupting.
 Powders help us get to those interaction-heavy hands while dumping Scourges into exile, helping us go lower looking for hate without giving up our pressure.